 A lot of these burglary crews are very difficult to catch by the police.
-But I get cases all the time as a criminal defense attorney where people are being charged with burglary cases and there's no eyewitnesses identifying them inside of a home and they're not caught with any of the property related to the burglary.
+But I get cases all the time as a criminal defense attorney where people are being charged with burglary cases.
+There are no eyewitnesses identifying them inside of a home, and they're not caught with any of the property related to the burglary.
 California Penal Code 459 defines the crime of burglary.

 Powerful Investigative Tools Used By Police

-So, the question becomes, how is it possible that they're being prosecuted for a burglary.
-I have family members calling saying they illegally arrested my significant other.
+So, the question becomes, how is it possible that they're being prosecuted for a burglary?
+I have family members calling, saying they illegally arrested my significant other.
 I don't understand.
-They didn't catch him inside the house and they're charging him with burglary.
-What they don't realize is there's other ways to catch people for burglary now.
-The police now have a lot of very powerful investigative tools.
+They didn't catch him inside the house, and they're charging him with burglary.
+What they don't realize is there are other ways to catch people for burglary now.
+The police now have a lot of very powerful investigative tools at their disposal, making it increasingly difficult for burglars to escape justice.

 Ping Evidence